redcastle-resources/code-collaboration-quiz/README.md

 Change some colors or layout to make the quiz more visually appealing.

 ## Option 4 - Add to the the list of GTAC programmers favorite Git & GitHub learning resources
-Practice writing good markdown by adding to the list of learning resources below
+Practice writing good markdown by adding to the list of learning resources below.
+Here is a good place to start if you are new: [https://www.markdownguide.org/basic-syntax/](https://www.markdownguide.org/basic-syntax/).

 # Instructions
 For this exercise, we want to you to follow a few collaboration **best practices**.
 To make your contribution, please follow the protocol steps outlined below: